 Stocks with this profile are often solid companies with great turnaround potential.
 Sooner or later, a relevant industry will reverse course and head north again; businesses with strong balance sheets will survive to see that day.
-Meanwhile, managers with a large stake in their business add to the probability of success, because they have heavy incentives to increase shareholder value.
+Examples abound of good companies that dropped a quarter of their value or more: Altria

 Back to the SLAB

-When Tom first recommended it, Silicon Labs was off some 40% from its recent highs for a few reasons; among them were misguided concerns about its inventory picture and the bloodbath in the semiconductor industry, whose index was down more than 70% from its 2000 high.
-The carnage was broad-based, taking down big names such as Texas Instruments
+When Tom first recommended it, Silicon Labs was off some 40% from recent highs for a few reasons; among them were misguided concerns about its inventory picture and the bloodbath in the semiconductor industry, whose index was down more than 70% from its 2000 high.
+The broad-based carnage dragged down names such as Linear Technology

 Eventually, things would get better for the industry.
 Fast, efficient chips were appearing in more and more products, a trend that would continue to rocket ahead.
-Silicon Labs -- whose largest customers include Intel and circuit maker AgereSystems -- would not be left behind.
+Silicon Labs -- whose largest customers include Intel and Tellabs

-The icing on the cake was that the chairman and two other co-founders owned a large percentage of the stock.
+The icing on the cake was that the chairman and two fellow co-founders owned a large percentage of the stock.
 Tom knew the trio would strive for operational excellence.

 The dust settles ...

-I don't want to oversimplify things, because there were many other factors in Tom's selection of Silicon Labs (and all of his recommendations), but the three points above led him down the right path.
-Silicon Labs is just one of the reasons his recommendations have a total average return of 75% since the Stock Advisor service began in 2002.
-David Gardner is also doing well, with 71% average returns, while equal amounts invested in the S&P 500 would have returned 29%.
+I don't want to oversimplify things, because there were many other factors in Tom's selection of Silicon Labs (and all of his recommendations), but the three points above led him down what he believes is the right path.
+Silicon Labs is just one of the reasons his recommendations have a total average return of 61% since the Stock Advisor service began in 2002.
+David Gardner is also doing well, with 89% average returns -- equal amounts invested in the S&P 500 would have returned 31%.
 A 30-day free trial will give you full access to every issue and all of the Gardners' recommendations.
 Click here for more information.

 This article was originally published Feb.
 2, 2006.
 It has been updated.

 Rex Moore certifies that no keyboards were harmed in the writing of this story.
-He owns no companies mentioned in this article.
-Whole Foods is a Stock Advisor pick.
+He owns shares of Johnson & Johnson.
 Intel is an Inside Value recommendation.
-The Motley Fool has adisclosure policy.
+Yahoo! is a Stock Advisor pick.
+Johnson & Johnson is an Income Investor pick.
+The Motley Fool has a disclosure policy.